llee454/hornet-website/modules/presentation/Readme.md

 There are several different types of steps which allow users to simulate interactions with the software system being introduced.
 For example, users can click on highlighted buttons in button steps and enter text in input steps.

-Presentations a stored as elements within an XML database.
+Presentations are stored as elements within an XML database.
 When loaded, this database is represented by a <code>presentation_Database</code> object.
 Presentations themselves are represented by <code>presentation_Presentation</code> objects and their steps are represented by <code>presentation_Step</code> objects.

 Every presentation block expands into a presentation "instance".
 Multiple presentation blocks may represent the same presentation at the same time and be in different states of completion.